 Anne-Fausto Sterling also suggests that population figures “may be on the rise”, noting a birth via in vitro fertilisation, and concern regarding “environmental pollutants that mimic estrogens”.

-On the other hand, population figures are likely to have changed over time due to terminations.
+On the other hand, population figures are likely to have changed over time due to terminations and the use of IVF to exclude embryos with intersex variations.
 For example, CAH, 45,X and 47,XXY are testable via amniocentesis, and many identified pregnancies may be terminated including up to 88% in studies of 47,XXY foetuses diagnosed prenatally.
+(This raises issues within “LGBTI” populations.)

 Given that intersex people only come to the attention of data collectors through chance or an apparent medical reason, the actual numbers of people with intersex variations are likely to be as much as 1.7%.
 Despite the limitations of the data, 1.7% seems more justifiable than alternatives, to date.